hnginterns/Project-Api/source/includes/_reviews.md

 # Reviews
-Access to all reviews related things
+The Reviews API returns reviews made by users.
+Response may include comments, ratings of hotels by user or hotel personnel.</br>

-List of Scopes to be used in Authentication <br>
+## List of Scopes to be used in Authentication

+The scope available to the user is only the read scope.

 <em>properties.read</em>

-The Reviews API returns all reviews made by users that must have patronized a hotel, comments, ratings by the user of the hotels as well as ratings of the hotel.
-The admin has  certain privileges.</br>
-The scope available to the user is only the read read scope.

 ## Show reviews for a specific hotel